shiltemann/choosegalaxy/README.md

 ## Updating the page

-To add content to the page, the only file you need to edit are the `yaml` files in the `metadata` directory.
+To add content to the page, the only file you need to edit are the `yaml` files in the `content` directory.

 To preview your local changes, make sure you have jekyll installed and run: